 Notes

-- Store in an air-tight container in the refrigerator for up to 1 week or in the freezer for up to 3 months.
+- Store this apple butter in an airtight container like a mason jar in the refrigerator for up to 1 week or freezer for up to 2 months.
+I recommend letting it cool completely before storing it!

 Nutrition